valentina-b/book-my-wedding-wish/README.md

 ### Images

 The wedding ambience has also been expressed through the images.
 As mentioned in the introduction section above, I felt that it's difficult to represent a wedding-related topic in design without following some kind of widely-spread association to weddings.
-For me that meant white wedding dress, flowers and bridal bouquets, rings and hearts.
-This could also be done differently - for example, [TheKnot](https://www.theknot.com/) decided to feature in their header video clips of a Christian wedding, a Hindu wedding, etc. to be more inclusive.
+For me that got ttranslated into a white wedding dress, flowers and bridal bouquets, rings and hearts.
+This could have also be done differently - for example, [TheKnot](https://www.theknot.com/) decided to feature in their header video clips of a Christian wedding, a Hindu wedding, etc. to be more inclusive.

 ### Visual Style

 Once the font, colour palette and images were selected, I've focused on the design of the elements.
-I wanted the app to look professional and presentable but at the same harmonious and balanced.
+I wanted the app to look professional and presentable but at the same time harmonious and balanced.

 Since my goal was to achieve a mix of modern and traditional look, the elements such as buttons, input fields, present cards, icons, etc. are with slightly rounded or sharp edges.
 The shadows are light and often barely noticeable.
 Visual identity in general is heavily relying on a combination of pastel colours with their darker shades and elegant font style.
 There are no additional decorations apart from the simple lines that help out